-Transfer Photos from iPod, iPhone and iPad to PC or Mac
+Transfer Photos & Video from iPhone, iPod Touch and iPad to PC or Mac

 This article provides information on how to easily transfer all images and videos on your iPhone: from your camera roll photos, photos synced to your device in iTunes, to photos in your messages, easily and quickly using TouchCopy.